 College of Business

 The College of Business at Louisiana Tech is accredited by the Association to Advance Collegiate Schools of Business (AACSB), International.
 Also, the concentration in Accounting holds separate accounting accreditation through the AACSB.
 The University is also accredited by the Southern Association of Colleges and Secondary Schools.

 The graduate programs are administered by the Graduate Division of the College, with approximately 100 students pursuing the degrees of Master of Business Administration, Master of Professional Accountancy, and Doctor of Business Administration.
 Also offered is a Certificate in Information Assurance.
-The College is housed in an attractive building which provides modern classrooms, offices, and student computer labs.
+The College is housed in a state-of-the-art building which provides smart classrooms, faculty offices, and student computer labs.

 Admission to Graduate Programs